haskell/cabal/release-notes/cabal-install-3.16.0.0.md

 - Let cabal init remember chosen language within current session [#10096](https://github.com/haskell/cabal/issues/10096) [#10115](https://github.com/haskell/cabal/pull/10115)

-  When cabal init asks for a language, the last choice will be used as the new default for the current session.
+  When `cabal init` asks for a language, the last choice made will be used as the new default for the current prompt.

-- Filter out dinitial-unique and dunique-increment from package hash [#10122](https://github.com/haskell/cabal/pull/10122)
+- Filter out `-dinitial-unique` and `-dunique-increment` from package hash [#10122](https://github.com/haskell/cabal/pull/10122)

   `-dinitial-unique` and `-dunique-increment` are now filtered out when computing the store hash of a package.